pengdonna/codex_vitae/template.md

 4. My beliefs are inviting change through new experiences and new perception/interpretation of previous experiences
 * Updating beliefs require having at least a rough inventory of existing beliefs
-* New experiences and perceptions/interpretation can be accidental (always exposing myself to some random events/influences), but they can also come from intentional experiments: testing a belief by putting it to practice
+* New experiences and perceptions/interpretation can be accidental (always exposing myself to some random events/influences), but they can also come from intentional experiments: testing a belief by putting it into practice
 * The Codex Vitae is my tool for advancing these goals

-5. I am aware that I adopt new beliefs/update olde beliefs on the following grounds
+5. I am aware that I adopt new beliefs/update olde beliefs as a function of the following trade-offs
 * Congruence with external knowledge base and previous experiences: stability vs. stagnation
 * Demonstration of concern and care for myself and others: rights vs. responsibilities
 * Reflection of the beauty of transient existence in a timeless universe: subjective vs. objective